C++ classes: The this keyword

 As stated above, this is a pointer, so the use of the asterisk (*) is necessary to convert it into a reference to be returned.
+The type of this for a class X is X* const; if the member function is const-qualified, the type is const X* const.

 Global and local class

 A class defined outside all functions is a global class because its objects can be created from anywhere in the program.
 If it is defined within a function body then it's a local class because objects of such a class are local to the function scope.

 Basic declaration and member variables

 Non-union classes are declared with the class or struct keyword.
 Declaration of members are placed within this declaration.